dhruvak001/Multiple_Client_Server_Chat_System/README.md

 ## Features:

-- Login System: Users can enter their names to log into th chat system.
+- Login System: Users can enter their names to log into the chat system.
 - Group Chat: Users can send messages that are broadcasted to all connected clients.